syncfusion-content/javascript-docs/js/DropDownList/Getting-Started.md

              query: query1, // set query for groups

-             // Map the fields in the data source with the fields property if it not has the fields as in the fields property
+             // Map the fields in the data source with the fields property if its not having fields as in the fields property
              fields: {
                  text: "GroupName",
                  value: "GroupId"